-We have learnt to appreciate only the existence of internet over time.
+We have learned to appreciate only the existence of the internet over time.
 However, we have to know that the luxury of the facility of interconnectedness comes with a cost.
 A huge cost.
-Research findings have shown that excessive use of internet adversely affects one’s physical health, family life, and academic performance.
+Research findings have shown that excessive use of the internet adversely affects one’s physical health, family life, and academic performance.

 We may be more connected virtually, but such connections seem to be coming at the cost of our physical relationships.
 Concerning family problems caused by internet addiction, family relationships are seriously disrupted.
-Due to the decrease in time spent with family there is reluctance of performing family duties.
+Due to the decrease in time spent with family, there is the reluctance of performing family duties.

 A new behavior: Preoccupation with internet

-Apart from affecting family relationships, internet otherwise also has its unfortunate outcomes.
-Use of social media can generate positive feelings of connection.
-But alternatively increase feelings of loneliness, and the emptiness of illusory and false or shallow connections.
+Apart from affecting family relationships, the internet otherwise also has its unfortunate outcomes.
+The use of social media can generate positive feelings of connection.
+But alternatively, increase feelings of loneliness, and the emptiness of illusory and false or shallow connections.
 It can also make it easy for a person to stalk or bully someone else, or make personally damaging comments that can be read instantly by a wide audience.

 In 2004, the Center for Disease Control and Prevention said childhood obesity had tripled since 1980 in the U.S.A.
-One of the most technologically advanced countries also has one of the highest shares of obese people in the world .
-Not a correlation to be proud about.
+One of the most technologically advanced countries also has one of the highest shares of obese people in the world.
+Not a correlation to be proud of.

-While the kids are busy on messaging apps, games and social media, their parents have the same level of access – and indeed appetite – for such things.
+While the kids are busy with messaging apps, games, and social media, their parents have the same level of access – and indeed appetite – for such things.
 Family problems are shown as long standoff between family members, quarrels, divorce.

 The compulsive checking of social media has made face-to-face communication very difficult.
 A husband and wife may spend time next to each other, but their minds are engrossed in their own social entertainment as they scroll through their individual feeds.
 The earliest stages of marital issues are rooted from here.